designsystemsinternational/figma-plugin-extract-images/README.md

 #### A Figma Plugin to find all images in a file and extract the originals to a zip file.

-This plugin goes through the whole file finding images, and puts them on a zip file for download.
+This plugin scans a document for images, and extracts them to a zip file for download.

-This is useful when you used many images and don't have easy access to the original images (ie. moodboard, website mockup), and want to extract the original files.
+This is useful when you need to use a document' images outside of figma and it's not easy or possible to find the source files.

+I have used it to collect moodboard images, or gather the assets for a website.

 ## How to use